Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Methodology

 \subsection{Vehicle Powertrain Model}

 In this section, we describe the equations employed to model the powertrain behavior.
 In accordance with common practices in this field~\cite{GuzzellaSciarretta2007,VerbruggenSalazarEtAl2019}, we apply a quasi-static modeling technique to predict the components' behavior and estimate the distance-specific energy consumption.
 This formulation allows for the identification of the family-optimal modules' sizes for every configuration of modules in the family, accounting for their impact on energy consumption while still preserving convexity and its properties.
 Fig. \ref{fig:model} displays the vehicle powertrain model as well as the cost model described in Section \ref{subsec:CM}, showing inputs, outputs, and interconnections.
 Section~\ref{subsubsec:longitudinal} presents the vehicle's longitudinal dynamics, and Section~\ref{subsubsec:mass} gives insights into the mass model, taking into account the modules’ size and number.
 Section~\ref{subsubsec:EM} introduces the EM model, whilst Section~\ref{subsubsec:BT} refers to the battery pack, and Section~\ref{subsubsec:perfconst} presents the required performance constraints that the vehicles need to satisfy.
 For the sake of simplicity, we drop dependence on time $t$ whenever it is clear from the context.
+Finally, even though we included extra passages in the derivation of some equations to facilitate understanding for the reader, we only label the version included in the formulation of \textbf{Problem \ref{prb:CDOP} (Concurrent Design Optimization Problem)} to avoid redundancy and maintain a clear mathematical definition of the problem.